Ipoh Kek Lok Tong Cave Temple

 A Goose In The Gardens Of Kek Lok Tong – Photo by Travelswithsun

-There is also a small pond with large koi by the car park.
+There is also a small pond with large koi at the front of the temple and by the car park.
 As well as a sizeable statue of the goddess, Kuan Yin.

 Kuan Yin Statue At The Front Koi Pond At Kek Lok Tong